A Wee Backstory

 Where did my health-nerdism* originate?

-*noun; the distinctive practice of being a health nerd
+*noun; the distinctive practice of being a health nerd.

-At 14 years-old I was diagnosed with autoimmune hepatitis.
 This means that my immune system was destroying my liver cells.
-By the time I was diagnosed, I’d lost about of my liver 98% and was headed for a transplant.
+By the time I was diagnosed, I’d lost about 98% of my liver and was headed for a transplant.
 This was just before Christmas in 2010.
+I know, right?
+‘Merry Christmas ya filthy animal (if you know, you know, Home Alone fans).

 I believe the term we use here is YOLO?